How exactly do you communicate the message of the gospel to a hostile audience?

 As someone who is a writer, one seeking to communicate ideas through the written word, and has a degree in apologetics, the theological discipline concerned with presenting a rational defense of Christianity, this topic is important to me.

-As a father to three inquisitive, questioning children, this topic is extremely important to me.
+As a father to four inquisitive, questioning children, this topic is extremely important to me.

 I want to know the best way to communicate my faith to others, particularly my church-cultured kids.